iinaveedahmed/gapp-laravel/README.md

 # iPaaS package for Laravel
 This package includes
 * Driver for Google stack logging
 * Exception handler for Google error reporting
 * Log-info (`iLog`) helper
 	* To collect info on runtime through laravel service container interface
 	* To render collected info and attach to each log context
+* Middleware
+	* To authenticate request
+	* To capture initial request for logger
+* Request
+	* To provide additional methods with request
-* Exception helpers
+* Exceptions
 	* To report  exception with Log-info context
 	* To render exception according to _iPaaS_ set standards
+* Response
+	* To all context information with response
+	* To render error and respose  according to _iPaaS_ set standards
 * Other helpers
-  * Response helper
-  * Request modifiers
-  * Request helper
-  * Generator
 	* Converter
+	* [more coming soon]

 # Setup
-add composer package `composer require inaveedahmed/gapp-laravel`
+add composer package `ipaas/gapp-laravel: ^1.0` and do `composer update`
+or run `composer require ipaas/gapp-laravel`

 Make sure that the
  **ENV:** LOG_CHANNEL is set to `stackdriver`; and